 Multiscale modeling of nanoparticle interactions with lipid bilayers

 Synthetic nanoparticles <10 nm in diameter are promising materials for biomedical applications including drug delivery and biosensing.
 These applications require understanding nanoparticle interactions with the lipid bilayer – the primary structural component of the cell membrane – which dictate critical outcomes including cellular uptake and cytotoxicity.
 Nanoparticle-bilayer interactions are challenging to predict because they depend on processes occurring at multiple length scales, such as contact between nanoparticle surface components and lipids at a <1 nm length scale and the deformation of the bilayer at ~10-100 nm length scales.
 We perform atomistic and coarse-grained simulations, coupled with advanced sampling techniques, to model nano-bio interactions for a range of experimentally accessible nanoparticles.
 These simulations can guide the design of nanoparticles that bypass the cell membrane or assemble on the cell surface for applications in drug delivery and photothermal therapy.

 - C. A. Lochbaum, A. K. Chew, X. Zhang, V. M. Rotello, R. C. Van Lehn*, and J.A.
 Pedersen*.
 “The lipophilicity of cationic ligands promotes irreversible adsorption of nanoparticles to lipid bilayers.”
-ACS Nano, under review.
+ACS Nano, accepted.